Cross-media guide

 Cross-media value

-One captured frame can move directly into image compression, resize, crop, or print routes.
+One captured frame can move directly into image compression, resize, crop, or print pages.

 Useful for browsers with limited video export